kaoosz/Larave-Api-Recourses-JWT_AUTHENTICATOR/README.md

 Api-Resources and Jwt-auth

 Simple API REST
+using for the demostration how use API Rest with JSON Web Tokens..
-using demostration 'users' table with Relationships with 'posts'
+'users' table with the Relationships with 'posts' table posts belongs to user..

 using https://github.com/PHP-Open-Source-Saver/jwt-auth/